DistrictOfJoban/Joban-Client-Mod/README.md

 This is not production ready yet and contains many changes (Including block ids) from Joban Client Mod 1.x.x series which may not be migrated properly to v2.
 Use with caution!

-## Minecraft Mappings
-### Roadblock
-- Returning `false` in `canPlaceAt` would crash the game
-- - Cannot read field "data" because the return value of "org.mtr.mapping.holder.BlockItemAbstractMapping.getPlacementState2(org.mtr.mapping.holder.ItemPlacementContext)" is null
-- Still seems slower compared to vanilla Fabric on dev session, but is "ok" for now.
-- Might need more jank to integrate with vanilla mixin?
-- You get like 2 and 3 for the mapped method name, which is workable but is not something I am too happy with
-- No Javadoc (https://github.com/jonafanho/Minecraft-Mappings/issues/1), especially useful on block classes.

 ## Roadmap
 ### Implemented
 - Creative Inventory Tabs Registration